city81/betfair-service-ng/README.md

 This is a project which uses [Scala][scala], [Spray][spray] and the [Play][play] JSON lib to make calls to [Betfair's][betfair] New Generation API ie JSON-RPC

 To use the service, you'll need a Betfair username and password, and an AppKey.
-The confgi file also contains the betfair urls.
+The config file also contains the betfair urls.
 These need to be placed in a file called betfair-service-ng.conf which is referenced by the application.conf file.
 Example configuration is below:

     betfairService.appKey = "appkey"
     betfairService.username = "username"